tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/firstdifference.md

 {{% summary %}}
 The first-difference (FD) estimator is a useful approach to address the issue of omitted variable bias in the presence of unobserved entity-specific effects.
 By taking the first difference within each cross-section, the FD estimator eliminates the fixed effects.

 It relies on the assumption of no correlation between the difference in the error term and the difference in the independent variables over time.
 This is a weaker assumption than the general Fixed Effects Assumption 1.
 This can be seen as an advantage of the FD estimator over a Fixed Effects model.
-The next building block will discuss this Fixed Effects model.
+The next building block will discuss this Fixed Effects model (the Within Estimator).
 {{% /summary %}}